gerrie-myburgh/code-scanner-ver2/README.md

 Once a block is extracted it is written to a md file in the current vault.
 One block of lines goes into one .md file.

 The extraction of the blocks is done by using rust based executables.
-The zip file containing the executables is at [location](https://github.com/gerrie-myburgh/code-scanner-ver2/releases/download/1.0.0/get-comments.zip)  on github.
+The zip file containing the executables is at this [location](https://github.com/gerrie-myburgh/code-scanner-ver2/releases/download/1.0.0/get-comments.zip)  on github.

 The source for the rust program can be found at [github](https://github.com/gerrie-myburgh/get-comments).